Evenflo: Products

+Technology

+In 2015, Evenflo introduced a car seat featuring SensorSafe, a safety monitoring system consisting of a sensor integrated into the chest clip and a wireless receiver connected to a vehicle through its onboard diagnostics (OBD-II) port.
+The system was designed to alert drivers if the chest clip became unfastened while the vehicle was in motion and to provide a reminder that a child remained in the backseat at the end of a journey to reduce child vehicular heat stroke deaths.

+An updated version, SensorSafe 2.0, was introduced in 2019.
+The new system replaced the OBD-II receiver with Bluetooth connectivity and required use of the SensorSafe mobile app.
+Additional monitoring capabilities were added, enabling the system to send real-time alerts related to an unfastened chest clip, a child left unattended in a vehicle, unsafe ambient temperatures, and extended periods in the car seat.

-In 2025 Evenflo introduced a first-to-market technology SensorySoothe™, designed to bring calming comfort to both babies and parents by integrating soothing lights and sounds into the car seat handle.
+In 2025, Evenflo introduced a first-to-market technology SensorySoothe™, designed to bring calming comfort to both babies and parents by integrating soothing lights and sounds into the car seat handle.
 The Evenflo Revolve180™ LiteMax™ NXT featuring SensorySoothe™ Technology was named to Time's Best Inventions of 2025 list in the Parenting category.
+The SensorySoothe™ technology was also named Best Car Seat Innovation in the Parents 2025 Best for Baby Awards.

+In 2026, Evenflo introduced its Home Collection line, which integrates the same SensorySoothe Technology while emphasizing both functionality and aesthetic design.

 Booster seat controversy

 A 2020 article by ProPublica asserted that Evenflo sold booster seats recommended for child weights lower than suggested by the company's engineers, who reportedly recommended that the company stop selling booster seats for children who weighed less than 40 pounds.

 The article also asserted that company advertising that those booster seats were "SIDE IMPACT TESTED" was misleading because there was no government standard for side-impacting testing and the company’s internal testing did not adequately support that the seats eliminated risk in the event of a crash.